 Welcome!
-What drives some people to take extraordinary actions for fairness for others, often at risk to themselves or for people they fear or don't like?
+What drives some people to take extraordinary actions for fairness for others? ...
+Even at risk to themselves or for people they fear or don't like?
 I bring to life on stage actual people who take this journey to unexpected connections and reconciliations.